oleiade/reflections/README.md

 ##### Tags

 *Tags* returns the structure's fields tag with the provided key.
+You can whether provide *Tags* a structure or a pointer to structure as first argument.

 ```go
     s := MyStruct {